 A “Jumping dog” (Salto del Perro) high up

-Salto del Perro is definitely more than a 15min walk.
-The path from the parking lot takes you right to the last curb of the mountain and then heads back until the base of the first rock, which you cross on the base until you reach the first routes.
+Salto del Perro is definitely more than the described 15min walk.
+The path from the parking lot takes you to the last curb of the mountain and then heads back until the base of the first rock, which you cross on the base until you reach the first routes.
 Be sure to head off early in the morning.
 Even at 10 a.m the sun reaches the crag in the winter.
 Best on days where it’s cloudy or cold, or arrive there really early in the mornings in winter for some really hard climbing on higher level grades.
 Calculate 20 -30 minutes for the access to the crags.
 The way starts off on the right path from the parking lot to the crag right above.
 Bolts were all in good conditions.
 The rock is not always good.
 Good on colder days as this crag faces the sun the whole day.
 I’m not too sure if the crag was named after the mummy of the dog we found chained till his death during our hike up.
-This was so cruel. :-(
+This was so cruel. 🙁

 Beyond our reach